 In most cases, it is much more complicated.
 In the Bay Area especially, many people cannot move out on their own with just one income.
 They continue to share a home and they continue to share finances out of necessity.
 Often, when still residing together, there are a mix of emotions that make the personal aspect of their lives complicated as well.
 Perhaps they periodically continue intimate relations, even though they are seeing other people.
 One party may feel sentimental on an anniversary date and still give a gift or card in remembrance.
 The Court will be forced to look at all aspects of their personal conduct to determine when there was a complete and final break.

-That will largely depend on what types of assets you have, and/or what changes have occurred during that time.
+That will largely depend on what type of assets you have, and/or what changes have occurred during that time.
 Did someone move out and run up another $15,000 in credit card debts?
 Did someone deplete a joint savings account?
 Did you contribute another $15,000 to your retirement accounts during the disputed time period?

 If you are unsure what your date of separation is, and you know there may have been some significant financial changes during that time, you can put “To Be Determined” as the date of separation in your initial pleadings (Petition FL-100 or Response FL-120).